 Dreams hold power.
-They are vital for our well-being.
+They are vital to our well-being.

 P.S.
-Don’t forget to get your free dream journal to keep improving your well-being and continue upleveling your kick-ass sober life.
+Don’t forget to get your free dream journal to improve your well-being and continue to uplevel your kick-ass sober life.

 P.S.S.
 When you sign up, not only do you get the FREE dream journal but you are now part of our online family.
 You get the newsletter, access to the Sober Living Toolkit, sober living tips, freebies, giveaways, and #soberbadassery.